nguyenjpus/linux/_work/2025-10/2025-10-06-boot-performance-fix.markdown

 ---
 layout: post
-title: Slashing Server Boot Time from 23 Minutes to 5.5 Minutes-A Real-World Sysadmin Win
+title: Slashing Server Boot Time from 23 Minutes to 5.5 Minutes: A Real-World Sysadmin Win
 date: 2025-10-06
 tags: [Troubleshooting, systemd]
 ---

-As a technician, I tackled a server at work with a brutal 23-minute boot time, applying skills from my CompTIA Linux+ prep (Sections 1–5: `systemd`, GRUB, troubleshooting).
+Tackling a server at work with a brutal 23-minute boot time, applying skills learned from my CompTIA Linux+ prep ([Linux Lab Summary: Mastering the Boot Process and Recovery](https://nguyenjpus.github.io/linux/2025/10/05/Mastering-the-Boot-Process-and-Recovery.html)).
 Using `systemd-analyze plot` and `systemd-analyze blame`, I pinpointed bottlenecks and slashed boot time to ~5.5 minutes by updating BIOS/BMC firmware—a 75% improvement!
 Here’s my journey, with visuals and tips for sysadmins.

 ## The Problem: A 23-Minute Boot Slog